ConnyWalchshofer/JRC_201904/README.md

 ## Retrieving information
-The implementation can be retrieved from https://jrc-201904.herokuapp.com/.
+The implementation can be retrieved from https://jrc-201904.herokuapp.com/ (in progress).